LCGGLC/chip/README.md

 # chip
-record pieces of notes
+record pieces of notes 111

-for hello-worl
+//for hello-worl